philipturner/transimpedance-amplifier/README.md

 Improved video notes:

 ```
+Record the video at 30 FPS, rather than 60 FPS, so the file size
+is more like 200 MB.
+400 MB is eerily close to the 512 MB limit.
+Worst case, we can downgrade from 30 -> 24 FPS with some time
+interpolation.

 Setup portion:
 - Oscilloscope already running when video starts
 - Capacitive DUT and batteries already connected